Who Are We?

 - Brian StrevelerPosition: Vice President | Feed

 Experience: Brian grew up on a dairy farm near Edgar, WI.
 He graduated from UW-River Falls in 1991 with degrees in Ag Business and Ag Economics.
-In 1991 Brian started working for Dorchester Co-op as the Feed Department Manager and was the Feed and Grain Division Manager when Heartland Cooperative Services formed in 1998.
-In 2016 he became the General Manager/CEO for Heartland.
-Brian currently resides near Colby and is active with youth sports in the area.
+Brian started his Cooperative career at the former Dorchester/Heartland Co-op in 1991 as Grain and Feed division manager and the latter half at Heartland Cooperative Services as the CEO until it merged into River Country Co-op in 2019.
+Brian and his wife, Sara, reside in rural Colby with their two sons and two daughters.
+Brian enjoys staying active with youth sports in the area.

 - Steve HanvoldPosition: Vice President | Agronomy